TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/VNetPeeringTSG_Description.md

 # Virtual Network Peering Troubleshooting Guide

-This troubleshooter will guide you to find the root cause and resolution for VNet Peering connecitivity or configuration issues
+This troubleshooter will guide you to find the root cause and resolution for VNet Peering connectivity or configuration issues